 I slipped out to Donna.

-“What are we going to do?”
-I said.
-“Still no lawyer.”
+“What are we going to do?
+Still no lawyer.”

 “Rupert is English,” said Donna.
 “He won’t speak any Spanish or have a clue what an opening licence resembles.
 We could show him a copy of our contract with the builder.
 It has a notary stamp and appears official.
 He won’t know the difference.”